sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

 #### Navigation - from Component Template

+We can also navigate directly from html.
+This is done with the support of the `nsRouterLink` property.

+> Note: nsRouterLink can be used on any component: Button, Label or even StackLayout.

  * navigate - using fixed relative path - from `teams` to `team/1`:

+When we use relative path, the router will automatically assume that you want to navigate in the same `page-router-outlet`.

+Here is how we navigate from `teams` to `team/1`.
+First we need `../` to move one step back, and then add `team/1`, like this:

 ```
 <Button